Keyfactor/f5-waf-orchestrator/README.md

 # F5 WAF

 The F5 WAF Orchestrator is an extension to the Keyfactor Universal Orchestrator.
-It Integrates with the Multi-Cloud App Connect, which is F5 Distributed Cloud's service for connecting apps across clouds, edge and on premises using load balancers.
-The purpose of the F5 WAF orchestrator is to manage the TLS certificates that are bound to the load balancers.
-This also includes managing the intermediate certificate chains and root CAs of these TLS certificates.
-The orchestrator facilitates the inventory, addition, removal, and discovery of certificates intended for use with load balancers.
+It Integrates with Multi-Cloud App Connect, which is F5 Distributed Cloud's service for connecting apps across clouds and within on premise installationss using load balancers.
+The purpose of the F5 WAF orchestrator is to manage the TLS and CA Root certificates.
+The TLS certificates may be bound to load balancers.
+The orchestrator facilitates the inventory, addition, renewal, and removal of these certificates as well as the discovery of namespaces (certificate stores) within the F5 Multi-Cloud App Connect instance.

 #### Integration status: Pilot - Ready for use in test environments.
 Not for use in production.